 - The viral load is the best measure of the rate at which the infection will progress.
 The higher the viral load, the sooner the person will become ill.
 Patients with symptomatic HIV infection have a higher viral load than people with HIV infection who are still well.
-A patient with a viral load above 6 log has a poor prognosis without urgent antiretroviral treatment.
+A patient with a viral load above 6 log has a poor prognosis without urgent ART.

 5-20 How is the viral load expressed?

 The viral load is expressed as copies/ml or a log value.
 The log value is preferred if the change in viral load is determined.
 If the viral load drops by 1 log the number of copies/ml will fall by a factor of 10.
 Similarly a 2 or 3 log drop means that the number of viral copies has decreased 100 or 1000 fold respectively.
 The log value will fall by 0.3 if the number of viral copies is halved.